-Here I'd like to take this chance to introduce more info about it.
-And offer possible reasons why you will meet it and good solutions on how to fix the issues with Spotify.
+Why won't the Spotify Web Player work?
+And how to solve the Spotify Web Player won't work issue?
+Here we'd like to take this chance to introduce more info about it.
+And offer possible reasons why you will meet it and good solutions on how to fix this issue.

 Part 1.
 How to Enable Spotify Web Player in Your Browser

-The Spotify Web Player is a web-based service, which has almost all the features of the desktop app.
+The Spotify Web Player is a web-based service.
+And it has almost all the features of the desktop app.
 You can use this web player to search for Spotify artists, tracks, and albums.
-You can browse new featured playlists of any genres and moods.
+You can browse new featured playlists of any genre and mood.
 Also, you can edit your playlists on your own browsers.

-It supports many popular web browsers, including Google Chrome, Firefox, Edge, Opera.
-As for the Safari, this browser doesn't support Spotify Web Player due to some security concerns of Widevine plug-in by Apple.
-Anyway, you can simply install a new browser if you are using Mac computers.
+It supports many popular web browsers, including Google Chrome, Firefox, Edge, and Opera.
+As for Safari, it doesn't support Spotify Web Player due to some security concerns of the Widevine plug-in by Apple.
+Anyway, you can install a new browser if you are using Mac computers.

-Spotify doesn't enable player in your browser by default.
-If you are the first time to use it, please follow the steps to enable it.
-Here I take the Google Chrome for example.
+Spotify doesn't enable the player in your browser by default.
+So, how to enable Spotify Web Player in your web browser?
+If it is your first time using it, please follow the steps to enable it.

 How to Get Spotify Web Player to Work on Chrome

 Step 1.
 Launch Chrome and then go to the Spotify Web Player page.
 You will see the message "Playback of protected content is not enabled".

 Step 2.
 Open a new tab and copy this link "chrome://settings/content" to the browser address bar.
 Then press the "Enter" key.

 Step 3.
 Scroll down to find the menu "Protected content".
 Click the small downward arrow icon.
 And then enable the option "Allow site to play protected content".